 For air to air refueling the A400M is capable of matching the ideal refueling speeds and altitudes of the slowest and fastest, lowest and highest flying of military aircraft and helicopters.
 No other air tanker operating today can match the wide flight envelope of the A400M.

-To date Airbus has produced 67 A400M aircraft and has 174 orders from nations around the world, primarily England, France and Germany.
+To date Airbus has produced some 80 A400M aircraft and has multiple orders from nations around the world, primarily England, France and Germany.

-The Tony Nijhuis Designs A400M has a wingspan of 76 in. with a length of 63 in.
+The Tony Nijhuis Designs Airbus A400M has a wingspan of 76 in. with a length of 63 in.
 Construction is from balsa and ply.
 It will take Speed 600 size motors for power, either brushed or brushless.
-Best performance with the brushed motors on the A400M was achieved using 9 x 7 props.
+Best performance with the brushed motors was achieved using 9 x 7 props.
 Weight of the model, ready to fly, is just 9 1/2 lbs.